-(a) When a chief law-enforcement officer's certification is required by federal law or regulation for the transfer or making of a firearm, the chief law-enforcement officer shall, within fifteen days of receipt of a request for certification, provide the certification if the applicant is not prohibited by law from receiving or possessing the firearm or is not the subject of a proceeding that could result in the applicant being prohibited by law from receiving or possessing the firearm.
-If the chief law- enforcement officer is unable to make a certification as required by this section, the chief law- enforcement officer shall provide the applicant a written notification of the denial and the reason for this determination.
+(a) When certification of a chief law-enforcement officer is required by federal law or regulation for the making, transfer, receipt or possession of a firearm, the chief law-enforcement officer shall, within thirty days of receipt of such a request, provide such certification upon determining that to his or her knowledge the applicant is not prohibited by federal, state or local law from making, transferring, receiving or possessing the firearm for which application is being made and is not the subject of a proceeding that could result in the applicant being prohibited by law from receiving or possessing a firearm.
+If the chief law-enforcement officer is unable to make a certification as contemplated by this section, he or she shall provide the applicant written notification of the action setting forth the reasons therefore.

 (b) For purposes of this section:

-(1) "Chief law- enforcement officer" means any official, or the designee of that official, that the Bureau of Alcohol, Tobacco, Firearms and Explosives, or any successor agency, identifies by regulation or otherwise as eligible to provide any required certification for the making or transfer of a firearm.
+(1) “Chief law-enforcement officer” means any official, or his or her designee, that the Bureau of Alcohol, Tobacco, Firearms and Explosives, or any successor agency, identifies by regulation or otherwise as eligible to provide the required law-enforcement certification for the making, transfer, receipt or possession of a firearm.

-(c) Chief law- enforcement officers and their employees who act in good faith are immune from liability arising from any act or omission in making a certification as required by this section.
+(c) Chief law-enforcement officers and their designees who act in good faith are immune from liability arising from any act or omission related to certifying a responsible person.

-(d) An applicant whose request for certification is denied may appeal the chief law- enforcement officer's decision to the circuit court that is located in the city or county in which the applicant resides or, in the case of a legal entity, maintains its address of record.
-The court shall review the chief law-enforcement officer's decision to deny the certification de novo.
-If the court finds that the applicant is not prohibited by law from receiving or possessing the firearm, or is not the subject of a proceeding that could result in the prohibition, or that no substantial evidence supports the chief law-enforcement officer's determination that he or she cannot truthfully make the certification, the court shall order the chief law-enforcement officer to issue the certification and award court costs and reasonable attorney's fees to the applicant.
+(d) An applicant whose request for certification is denied may appeal the chief law- enforcement officer's decision to the circuit court of the applicant’s county of residence.
+If the court finds that the applicant is not prohibited by law from making, transferring, receiving or possessing the firearm, or is not the subject of a proceeding that could result in prohibition, the court shall order the chief law-enforcement officer to issue the certification.

-(e) In making the determination required by subsection (a), a chief law-enforcement officer may conduct a criminal background check, including an inquiry of the National Instant Criminal Background Check System, and may require of the applicant only such information as is necessary to identify the applicant for this purpose or to determine the disposition of an arrest or proceeding relevant to the applicant's eligibility lawfully to possess or receive a firearm.
-A chief law enforcement officer may not require access to or inspection of any private residential premises as a condition of granting an application under this section.
+(f) In making the certification decision the chief law-enforcement officer shall require of the applicant only such information as is necessary to identify the applicant for purposes of this section or to determine the disposition of an arrest or proceeding relevant to the applicant’s eligibility to lawfully possess or receive a firearm.